 You have a unique medical history.
 It is important to talk with your doctor about your personal risk factors and/or experience with hypothyroidism.
 You can take an active role in your care if you talk opening and regularly with your doctor.

 General Tips for Gathering Information

 Here are some tips that will make it easier for you to talk to your doctor:

-If available, bring all your radiology records (thyroid ultrasounds, nuclear medicine thyroid scan and/or uptake), lab tests of thyroid function, and treatments.
+If available, bring all your radiology records (thyroid ultrasounds, nuclear medication thyroid scan and/or uptake), lab tests of thyroid function, and treatments.
 Plan ahead and contact previous doctors to collect and gather this information to bring it with you.
 Bring a current medication list with names and doses.